-- Systems that allow groups of people achieve a common goal through enhancing and facilitating communications and knowledge sharing - Use networking technologies to include teleconferencing, document sharing, data sharing, information sharing - ▶ E.g. Each member can submit ideas anonymously; it shows up on big screen to be discussed - Can include group decision support systems
+- Systems that allow groups of people achieve a common goal through enhancing and facilitating communications and knowledge sharing - Use networking technologies to include teleconferencing, document sharing, data sharing, information sharing - E.g. Each member can submit ideas anonymously; it shows up on big screen to be discussed - Can include group decision support systems - This is considered "Green Technology" why?

-Collaborative Technology (Groupware)
+Collaboration Technologies (Groupware)

-Groupware/ Group Support Systems (GSS)

-Software that enables people to work together more effectively
+Groupware/ Group Support Systems (GSS) Software that enables people to work together more effectively

-Supported Activities

-These systems come in two types:

-- Asynchronous Groupware Systems that do not require users to be on the system working at the same time, including: e-mail, newsgroups, workflow automation, group calendars, and collaborative writing tools - Synchronous Groupware Systems that allow and support simultaneous group interactions including shared whiteboards, electronic meeting support systems, video communication systems
+- Supported Activities These systems come in two types: - Asynchronous Groupware Systems that do not require users to be on the system working at the same time, including: e-mail, newsgroups, workflow automation, group calendars, and collaborative writing tools - Synchronous Groupware Systems that allow and support simultaneous group interactions including shared whiteboards, electronic meeting support systems, video communication systems